How to Apply

 - Include details about how this project reflects your own intellectual interests, course of study, or your future plans.

 - Plan to maximize your exposure to the culture.
 This is true for every type of grant awarded whether the application focuses on research, experiential learning, service or a study program.

 - Talk to advisers and establish promising contacts abroad such as organizations, individuals, or institutions (as needed for the grant).

-- Include a budget that accurately presents the project's costs.
+- Request a reasonable amount of money and look for additional funding sources.
+Include a budget that accurately presents the project's costs.

 - Proofread and edit frequent drafts.